-White House vows response to Democratic deadline in Trump impeachment drive
+White House tells Democrats it will not participate in Trump impeachment hearing

-WASHINGTON (Reuters) - The White House promised to respond to a Friday deadline set by U.S. House of Representatives Democrats for President Donald Trump to decide whether to take part in proceedings as lawmakers consider what articles of impeachment to bring against him.
+WASHINGTON (Reuters) - The White House said on Friday it would refuse to take part in hearings in the U.S. House of Representatives set for next week that will consider what articles of impeachment to bring against President Donald Trump.

+In a letter to Judiciary Committee Chairman Jerrold Nadler, White House counsel Pat Cipollone called the Democrats’ impeachment inquiry “completely baseless” and said that House Speaker Nancy Pelosi had ordered Democrats to proceed with articles of impeachment “before your committee has heard a single shred of evidence.”

+“We don’t see any reason to participate because the process is unfair,” said a senior administration official, speaking on condition of anonymity.
+“We haven’t been given any fair opportunity to participate.
+The speaker has already announced the predetermined result and they will not give us the ability to call any witnesses.”

-House Speaker Nancy Pelosi on Thursday asked the Judiciary Committee to draw up articles of impeachment - formal charges - against the Republican president.
+Pelosi on Thursday asked the Judiciary Committee to draw up articles of impeachment - formal charges - against the Republican president.
 The committee could draft and recommend the articles by next Thursday and the full Democratic-led House could vote on them by Christmas.

 Pelosi in September launched the impeachment inquiry into Trump’s request that Ukraine investigate former Vice President Joe Biden, a leading contender for the Democratic nomination to face the president in the 2020 U.S. election.

+He quoted Trump as saying “if you are going to impeach me, do it now, fast, so we can have a fair trial in the Senate, and so that our country can get back to business.”

+Trump has made clear his lawyers will present a defense in the Republican-controlled Senate, where he believes he will receive fair treatment.

-Judiciary Committee Chairman Jerrold Nadler, a Democrat, has given Trump until 5 p.m.
-(2200 GMT) on Friday to decide whether he or his legal counsel will participate in upcoming committee proceedings by calling witnesses, introducing evidence and making a presentation.
-Committee Republicans have been given the same deadline to request witnesses, including any they might want to subpoena.
+Nadler, a Democrat, had given Trump until 5 p.m.
+(2200 GMT) on Friday to decide whether he or his legal counsel would participate in upcoming committee proceedings by calling witnesses, introducing evidence and making a presentation.

-Asked if he expected the White House to respond to Nadler’s request by the Friday deadline, White House spokesman Hogan Gidley told reporters, “I expect us to respond by the end of the day, yes.”
-Gidley did not specify what the response would be.

 Trump, who denied any wrongdoing, thus far has refused to cooperate with the inquiry and ordered current and former administration officials not to testify or provide documents demanded by House committees.